My Top Travel Writing Secrets I Probably Shouldn’t Share

-5. Tell what you care about, but make your writing relatable for the reader.
+5. Tell what you care about, but don’t ignore others

-A lot of travel blogs read like above.
+A lot of travel blogs read like the above.

-Why would anyone be interested in what I was doing?
+Why would anyone be interested in my monologue?
 People would rather binge-watch Netflix.

-People only read when they learn something while getting entertained (I will talk about entertainment in another point).
-And they would only learn if they can relate to the writing – if they can imagine themselves in your shoes.
-No one can easily relate to the struggles of an astronomer, but most of us can understand how it is to be a hungry backpacker.
+We only read when we can relate with the writing while getting entertained (I will talk about entertainment in another point).
+And readers would only relate to our writing if they can imagine themselves in our shoes.

-Also, if your writing is relatable, it will be enjoyable, too.
-The reader would laugh along and would be embarrassed when you fall flat on your face on the crowded Andheri railway station.
+If our writing is relatable, it will be enjoyable, too.
+The reader would laugh along and would be embarrassed when we fall flat on our faces at the crowded Andheri railway station.

-Postponing my desire to take a long bath until tomorrow, I was out of the water in a few minutes.
-As soon as I was on the street, the thick fragrance of the freshly fried samosas pulled me towards the sweetmeat shop.
-Few children in the queue, but I got my samosa.
-Right opposite the shop, an old man sold some beautiful rudraksha malas.
-The sunlight seemed perfect to click the ruddy necklaces, so I walked in his direction.
-Who knows, I might buy one mala this time.
+Postponing my desire to take a long bath I was out of the water in a few minutes.
+Soon I was on the street.
+The thick fragrance of the freshly fried samosas pulled me towards the sweetmeat shop.
+There was a long queue, but I got my samosa.
+Right opposite the shop, an old man sold rudraksha malas.
+The sunlight seemed perfect to click the ruddy necklaces. so I walked to him.
+Who knows, I might buy one this time.“

 Writing Exercise — Read what you have written.
-Do you hear I, me, I, me or does the story care about others, too?
+Do you hear “I,” “me,” “I,” “me,” or does the story care about others, too?
 Make a friend read the draft.
-Asks her what she thinks.
+Ask her what she thinks.

 Quiet a landscape, eh?
 How will you describe it in words?
 Karl Paul Themistokles von Eckenbrecher / Public domain

-Like a fiction writer never gives all the facts and data in the first paragraph of the story, make sure you never stuff all the logistics and information at once.
-Or you will risk your travel blog becoming a read-before-sleep rather than a read-for-you-can’t-stop concoction.
+Fiction writers never give all the facts and data in the first paragraph of the story.
+Travel writers shouldn’t stuff all the logistics and information at once either.
+Otherwise, the piece will become a read-before-sleep rather than a read-because-you-can’t-stop concoction.

 …Journey in the realism paintings gallery…

-After half an hour, I exited the realism to enter into the world of oil paintings, the second gallery.
-The audio tour is so full of information that I haven’t had to look up anything on Google, yet.
+After half an hour, I exited the realism to enter the world of oil paintings, the second gallery.
+The audio tour was so helpful I haven’t had to look up anything on Google, yet.
 Et cetera.
-Et cetera.
+Et cetera.“

-As travel writers, we have to share information and facts about a place.
+As travel writers, we have to share information and facts.
 But we can’t burden the reader with all the information in one go.
 Unfurl the truths of the place slowly.
 When you write about a trip, weave the dates and the data in your narrative.
-Else the reader will not only get bored but will curse you for writing.

-Writing Exercise — Check the piece you have been working on for facts.
+Writing Exercise — Check your piece for facts.
 Weave them subtly in the article.

 7. Show more than you are comfortable with – Writing travel articles would need you to open up.

 Personal essays and travel stories read real when we share how we feel.
-Of course, it is not always easy to open up on a public platform, and neither it is always good to have others know about our personal lives.
+Of course, it is hard to open up on a public platform.
+Nor do we feel comfortable knowing others can see into our personal lives.

-Here is something personal I wrote in a piece on my first solo travel in Thailand: On one morning in Chiang Mai, I was walking in the middle of a street, starving, clutching my bag close to my chest, and trying to read menus written in Thai.
-Just then, on a phone call back home, my mother said that she would never forgive me as I was not going back to India even after traveling for a week.
-Then she hung up.
+Here is something personal I wrote about my first solo travel in Thailand: “One morning in Chiang Mai, I was walking in the middle of a street.
+Clutching my bag, I was trying to read menus written in Thai.
+Just then, on a phone call back home, my mother said she would never forgive me and hung up.
+She wanted me to return home immediately but I wanted to travel more.“

-I wasn’t entirely comfortable sharing my conversation with my mother, but to get the narrative going and give context to my subsequent feelings and actions, I shared a lesser dramatic version of the phone call.
+I wasn’t comfortable sharing the entire conversation.
+But to progress the narrative and give context to my subsequent feelings and actions, I shared a less dramatic version of the phone call.

-If we are not writing a travelogue from a personal point of view, then the piece would just read like a report on the destination.
+If we are not writing about a travel experience from a personal point of view, the piece would just read like a report on the destination.

 Don’t be shy.
 Share how you feel so that people can relate.
 After all, you are not the only one struggling with angry mothers and Thai menu cards.

-Readers want you to get them hooked.
+Readers want you to hook them from the beginning.
 Christen Dalsgaard / Public domain

-Recently in a storytelling workshop, I asked the six attendants that why do they read.
-Their reasons ringed in close harmony with entertainment though they never used the word.
+Recently in a storytelling workshop, I asked the six attendants why they read.
+Their reasons ringed close to entertainment though they never used the word.

 There is nothing wrong with reading for fun.
-Even though we might be learning alongside, growing as a person, getting out of the mundane, and venturing into different worlds, experiencing something we wish we could do, we wouldn’t read unless we were having fun. (these 21 books changed how I look at life.)
+Even though we might be learning alongside, growing as a person, getting out of the mundane, and venturing into different worlds, we wouldn’t read unless we were having fun. (these 21 books changed how I look at life.)

-By enjoying a book or a story or an article, I do not mean to say that the reader would always be rolling on the floor laughing.
+By enjoying a book, a story, or an article, I do not mean the reader would always be rolling on the floor laughing.
 She might cry.
 Her heart might get broken.
 She may miss her family.
 She might regret something she did ten years ago.

-How would you make sure your writing isn’t boring?
+How would you make sure your travel writing isn’t boring?

-Read your work out loud.
-Cut out any syllable or word or line that seems redundant or dull.
+Read your work aloud.
+Cut every redundant and dull word and line.
 Be more frugal than the Michelin star chefs.